jingxiang-z/CSKnowledgeHub/CONTRIBUTING.md

 ## About This Repository

 CSKnowledgeHub originated from **Georgia Tech** and **Columbia University** computer science courses.
-Our mission is to provide learners with a **comprehensive view of CS fundamentals**—helping them understand not just individual topics, but the overall structure and interconnections within computer science.
+The goal is to provide a comprehensive reference for CS fundamentals, helping learners understand not just individual topics but the overall structure and interconnections within computer science.

-We welcome contributions that enhance, correct, or expand upon this foundation while maintaining academic integrity, clarity, and proper attribution.
+Contributions that enhance, correct, or expand upon this foundation while maintaining academic integrity, clarity, and proper attribution are welcome.

 ## Scope